HKV-products-services/python_package_template/README.md

 # Python_package_template

 This template package contains core functionality for a python package, developed to showcase and speed up the process of developing a python package.
 This Python package template is developed by HKV and is published under the GNU GPL-3 license.

+## Configuring the template (remove before publishing)

+### Naming

 The current package name is `python_package_template`, if you search for this in your IDE (e.g. VS Code) you can replace these with your given name.

+### Pre-commit

+This repo has an example pre-commit configuration in `.pre-commit-config.yaml`.
+Depending on your needs you might want to uncomment certain sections.
+Let us know by making an issue if we missed a useful pre-commit.

+### GitHub Tests

+In the folder `.github` there are four workflows which run automatically.
+You will need to adjust these depending on your needs.

+### Pixi

+Read bellow for more information on pixi and a quick guideline you can include in your project.

 ## Getting started